 Educational/Large Group Visit

 If you would like to visit Ka Papa Loʻi ʻo Kānewai or Ka Papa Loʻi ʻo Punaluʻu outside of a First Saturday, here is the request form to help in completing your Educational/Large Group Visit Request Form.
 When you are coming as part of a scheduled group, please download and complete the appropriate Assumption of Risk and Release (ARR) waivers.
 The completed waivers must be turned into a staff member at the beginning of your visit.
 Please contact us if you have any questions.

 Ka Papa Lo’i ‘O Kānewai welcomes any individuals interested in volunteering outside or in addition to Kānewai’s First Saturday events to participate in Kānewai’s Volunteer Program.
 Typically, these individuals would be volunteering to complete community service/scholarship hours in excess of 8 hours over multiple days.
 All volunteers are hereby volunteering at their own free will and will not receive any monetary or materialistic compensation of any nature.
 Please note that prior to starting any volunteer work, individuals must submit the appropriate Assumption of Risk and Release (ARR) form.
 If you or someone you know is interested in participating in the Kānewai Volunteer Program, please have them follow the instructions to complete their Volunteer Program Request Form.

 - Download the appropriate Request Form (Educational/Large Group Visit Request or Volunteer Program Request).

 - Fill out the form completely and sign it.
-Once you have finished got the FILE dropdown in the Menu bar to select EXPORT as a PDF it to your computer.
+Once you have finished, go to the FILE dropdown in the Menu bar to select EXPORT as a PDF.

-- One of our staff will contact you to when your form has been received and to further confirm your request.
+- One of our staff will contact you about your request.